Pagan (island)

 Pagan is a volcanic island in the Marianas archipelago in the northwest Pacific Ocean, under the jurisdiction of the Commonwealth of the Northern Mariana Islands.
-It lies midway between Alamagan to the south, and Agrihan to the north.
-The island has been largely uninhabited ever since most of the residents were evacuated due to volcanic eruptions in 1981.
+It lies midway between Alamagan to the south and Agrihan to the north.
+The island has been largely uninhabited since the majority of the residents were evacuated due to volcanic eruptions in 1981.

+The volcano on Pagan is monitored by the USGS, which issues weekly updates about volcanic activity.
+The island actually has two stratovolcanoes, one on the north and another in the south.

 History

 Archaeological finds indicate that Pagan was settled from several centuries BC.
 The first European contact was in 1669, when the island was sighted by the Spanish missionary Diego Luis de San Vitores who named it San Ignacio (Saint Ignatius in Spanish).
 It is likely that it was previously visited in 1522 by the Spanish sailor Gonzalo de Vigo, deserter from the Magellan expedition in 1521, and the first European castaway in the history of the Pacific.
 The native Chamorro population was forcibly deported to Saipan in 1695, and then three years later to Guam.
-The Chamorros began to return to Pagan in the early 19th century, but found that the island had been colonized by freed Kanakas from the Caroline islands.
-In the 1870s, first coconut plantations were established.
+The Chamorros began to return to Pagan in the early 19th century, but found that the island had been colonized by freed Kanakas from the Caroline Islands.
+In the 1870s, the first coconut plantations were established.

-After the sale of the Northern Mariana islands by Spain to the German Empire in 1899, the island was administered as part of the colony of German New Guinea and leased to a private company, the Pagan Society, which traded mainly copra.
-The company was a partnership between a German and Japanese man.
-The island was devastated by typhoons in July and September 1905, September 1907 and in December 1913 which destroyed the coconut plantations and bankrupted the Pagan Society.
+After the sale of the Northern Mariana islands by Spain to the German Empire in 1899, the island was administered as part of the colony of German New Guinea.
+Together with Almagan, it was leased to a private company, the German-Japanese partnership the Pagan Society, which traded mainly copra.
+The island was devastated by typhoons in July and September 1905, September 1907, and December 1913, which destroyed the coconut plantations and bankrupted the Pagan Society.

 In 1914, during World War I, the island was captured by the Empire of Japan, which was awarded control by the League of Nations as part of the South Seas Mandate.
 The island was settled by ethnic Japanese and Okinawans, who restored the coconut plantations and raised cotton and sweet potatoes for export.
 In addition, the Japanese developed commercial fishing for bonito and tuna.
-An airfield was constructed in 1935, and the Imperial Japanese Navy established a garrison in 1937.
-In 1942 the Japanese civilian population was 413 persons, with another 229 Chamorro residents.
+An airfield, Pagan Airstrip, was constructed in 1935, and the Imperial Japanese Navy established a garrison in 1937.
+By 1942 the Japanese civilian population was 413 persons with an additional 229 Chamorro residents.
 In June 1944 a garrison force of 2,150 men of the Imperial Japanese Army arrived, only to be cut off and isolated by the ongoing Allied offensive.
 Receiving supplies only occasionally by submarine, the garrison soon faced starvation, and several hundred died of malnutrition before the surrender of Japan.